 Civic Engagement

 Want to get involved on campus and in the community?
 With Civic Engagement at Wilkes, you will.
 We open doors to a variety of opportunities for you to build empathy, self-awareness and leadership skills through service to others.
-If you're ready, check out our current openings and sign up to volunteer!
+If you're ready, sign up to volunteer today!

 If you want to get more involved but aren't sure how, reach out to Catie Becker.